Sony A7R II vs A7S

 |6.||Sony A7R IV||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |7.||Sony A7 III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |12.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |14.||Sony A7R||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

-Both the A7R II and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the A7R II and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7R II Manual (free pdf) or the online Sony A7S Manual.
+Further information on the features and operation of the A7R II and A7S can be found, respectively, in the Sony A7R II Manual (free pdf) or the online Sony A7S Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R II or the Sony A7S – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.